Topology of Calorons Re-examined: Clutching functions and gauge transformations

-In addition, we consider the relation of the clutching functions between the Lorenz-'t Hooft gauge and the magnetic gauge, both of which belong to the central element of SU(2).
-The gauge transformation $q(x_0)$ of these gauges is given in \eqref{From Mag to LtH}, thus we find the relation of the clutching functions,
+Furthermore, we consider the relation between the clutching functions of the Lorenz --'t Hooft gauge and the magnetic gauge, both of which take values in the center of SU(2).
+The gauge transformation $q(x_0)$ between these gauges is given in \eqref{From Mag to LtH}; we thus find,

 where we used